Salt City

 Local Cuisine and Culture

-No visit to Salt City is complete without indulging in the local cuisine.
-The city is renowned for its delicious traditional dishes, such as mansaf, a mouthwatering combination of tender lamb, rice, and tangy yogurt sauce.
-Don’t forget to try some authentic Jordanian desserts like knafeh, a sweet pastry made with crispy layers of shredded phyllo dough and a gooey cheese filling.
+Sampling the local cuisine is essential when visiting Al Salt.
+The city is famous for traditional dishes like mansaf, a flavorful combination of lamb, rice, and yogurt sauce.
+For dessert, try knafeh, a sweet pastry with layers of shredded phyllo dough and cheese.
+These dishes offer a delicious insight into Jordanian culinary traditions.

 Best Time to Visit